axelvaldez/radical-companies/_posts/reviews/2023-02-01-network-society-and-future-scenarios-for-a-collaborative-economy.markdown

 <h1>Not Sure What to Call this&hellip;</h1>
  The authors posit that the &ldquo;partner state&rdquo; would engage <p class="_citation">in debt-free public monetary creation while supporting a structure of specialized complementary currencies.</p>
- <p>All I can say is &rdquo;maybe for a bit.&rdquo; My quesion is how to create such a &ldquo;partner state?&rdquo; Put another way, what would the system be that would bring anything like this &ldquo;partner state?&rdquo; about?
+ <p>All I can say is &rdquo;maybe for a bit.&rdquo; My question is how to create such a &ldquo;partner state?&rdquo; Put another way, what would the system be that would bring anything like this &ldquo;partner state?&rdquo; about?
 What would the system be that makes this robust and long lasting?
  <p>The book is full of these.
 Maybe if I read it again, more carefully&hellip; ?
 But no, not worth it.</p>

 <h1>Recommendation</h1>